ANGLERS ALMANAC

 Taggers

-NOTE: You must be at the location of you catch/release to use the APP!
+⚠️ Important: You must be at your catch/release location to use the app.
 Why?

 Instructions for Recording Tagged Fish via the APP: